impuremaths/impuremaths.github.io/_posts/2021-02-28-order-execution-iii.md

 Of course, the broker still has discretion on how to allocate between price improvement and payment for order flow - how much of the fruits of their negotiating power trickles down to the retail customer.
 Inter-brokerage competition in this arena may be simply viewed as the next battle in the war over retail commissions.

+Food for thought: There is a potential _advantage_ for larger retail traders to trade on Robinhood, for the same reason that market makers value Robinhood order flow highly.
+There is a lot of price improvement to be collected within the Robinhood ecosystem, and shared between the market maker, Robinhood, and retailers.
+At the moment, Robinhood doesn't seem to offer good price improvement, but as inter-broker competition increases, this may change.

 ### References and further reading